 Social control is increasingly present and users are closely monitored.
 According to Lovink, our supposed freedom of expression no longer exists.
 Even in countries like his (the Netherlands), the consequences for those who share non-mainstream views online can be severe, with many becoming less and less willing to voice their views.

 For Lovink, this sophisticated control could soon become so invasive as to push people to avoid all or part of this technology.
-Drawing a parallel with the climate crisis, the scientist says that "climate emergencies have reached an irreparable point.
-People have started to mobilize en masse, because individual actions such as installing solar panels are no longer enough".
+Drawing a parallel with the climate crisis, the scientist states that “climate emergencies have reached an irreparable point.
+People have started to mobilize en masse, because individual actions such as installing solar panels are no longer enough."

 What could an "internet extinction" look like?

 Imagine a future where some online services become inaccessible.
 The cause?
 You do.
-A geopolitical crisis, a major climate emergency, or whatever.
+A geopolitical crisis, a serious climate emergency, or something else.
 In this scenario, Internet access may become limited or even impossible.
-For many of us, the idea of being disconnected from the internet is unthinkable, especially for digital natives.
-People who have been using this tool since birth, and don't know the world that was before.
-Still, Lovink says, we must be prepared to consider that possibility as well.
+For many of us, the idea of being disconnected from the Internet is unthinkable, especially for digital natives.
+People who have been using this tool since birth, and don't know the world that existed before.
+Yet, says Lovink, we must be ready to consider this possibility too.

-After all, even the idea of running out of gas seemed inconceivable a year ago, but the Ukrainian conflict made this circumstance possible.
-Considering that the entire population is now dependent on the Internet, this tool could be repurposed in a reduced and elitist form.
-Services such as that of satellite internet they could offer a wealthy few the ability to stay connected to a less extensive network, or to critical infrastructure.
+After all, a year ago even the idea of running out of gas seemed inconceivable, but the Ukrainian conflict made this circumstance possible.
+Considering that the entire population now depends on the Internet, this tool could be re-proposed in a reduced and elite form.
+Services like that of satellite internet they could offer a wealthy few the ability to stay connected to a less extensive network, or to critical infrastructure.

 The Internet and the Tipping Point: What Can You Do?

-Lovink seems rather disheartened in his essay, and maybe he's right.
-However, if we don't want to resign ourselves to the fact that since 11/XNUMX the Internet has been "shaped" to monitor, control and repress us (by hook or by crook), there is perhaps still something we can do.
+Lovink seems rather disheartened in his essay, and perhaps he is right.
+However, if we do not want to resign ourselves to the fact that since September 11th the Internet has been "shaped" to monitor us, control us and repress us (by hook or by crook), there is perhaps still something we can do.

 We should start promoting freedom of expression and digital rights, for example.
 Support projects and platforms that foster decentralization and democratic participation, like Mastodon.
-We should make everyone aware of the importance of privacy and the protection of personal data.
-Support the development of the digital skills of the population, insist with politicians that they modify the laws that favor, or do not prevent, control and repression on the Internet.
+We should raise everyone's awareness of the importance of privacy and protection of personal data.
+Support the development of the population's digital skills, insist on politicians to change laws that favor, or do not prevent, control and repression on the Internet.

 Let's try to take care of this wonderful instrument, because left in the hands of a few giants it has become a nightmare, and could end up in pieces.